Parkland students move the needle even as Washington idles

 But gun rights activists believe that the events of the last few weeks mean the debate will never return to its fossilized battle lines, whatever Congress and the Trump administration do or don't do.

 They point to the fact that one young Stoneman survivor, Emma Gonzalez, cracked the million Twitter follower barrier -- and has substantially more followers than the NRA's main account.
 There's also the list of blue chip companies that have severed ties with the mighty gun lobby group.
+Dick's Sporting Goods, the nation's largest sporting goods retailer, announced this week that it will stop selling assault-style weapons like the one used in Parkland and will also raise the minimum age for all gun sales to 21.

 While federal lawmakers may be indifferent, there has been a flurry of activity in many states to improve safety in schools, calls for raising the age on rifle sales and engagement by Democratic candidates on the issue of guns in emerging House races.
 Some Republicans have faced unaccustomed pressure on guns.